roman01la/react-horizon/README.md

 - `store` - http://horizon.io/api/collection/#store
 - `upsert` - http://horizon.io/api/collection/#upsert

+It's possible to create two types of mutations (see example below):
+- generic mutation which provides mutation object and thus gives you an ability to call different mutation operations in component
+- specific mutation which is a function that receives parameters required for mutation, instantiates mutations object and applies mutation immediately

 ```js
 import React, { Component } from 'react';
 import { connect } from 'react-hz';